LikeAKemper/CodingChemistry18/README.md

 # CodingChemistry18
-uncleaned result of the hackathon 2018
+uncleaned result of the BASF hackathon 2018